 Upon the death of George Z. Williams in 1918, the business was taken over by his brother, Fred E. Williams, who operated the business until his death in 1955.
 At that time his son, Sidney Williams, became the third member of the Williams family to serve the death-care needs of Upton and neighboring towns.

 The family-owned business was operated as the Williams Funeral Home from a Pleasant Street location and was then moved to a home at 45 Main Street for greater visibility on the town's main thoroughfare.
 When changes in funeral customs resulted in a greater demand for services to be held from the funeral home, a separate 1,800 square-foot building was constructed in 1960 adjacent to the Williams residence.

-Sidney Williams retired in 1979, selling the business and property to Kenneth M. Pedersen, Jr. and his wife, Diana, who have operated the business since then.
+Sidney Williams retired in 1979, selling the business and property to Kenneth M. Pedersen, Jr. and his wife, Diana.
 After continuing to operate as the Williams Funeral Home for a number of years, the name was eventually changed to the Williams-Pedersen Funeral Home.

 In 1981, Ken located and purchased an authentic 1890 Cunningham horse-drawn hearse, similar to that shown on the logo of the original "George Z. Williams - Furnishing Undertaker" letterhead found in the business' historical records.
 The funeral home now offers the use of the horse-drawn hearse for those families requesting it and has incorporated the original logo in its present day letterhead and advertising.

 The size of the funeral home was tripled in 1987 to 5,400 square feet in a major renovation which provided a spacious main chapel/viewing room and a product selection room to accommodate a large selection of caskets, cremation urns, and burial vaults.
 Subsequent improvements have included an expansion of the ample off-street parking lot and the construction of a large garage to house both modern and vintage livery equipment.